AdaCore/training_material/courses/static_analysis_via_compiler/010_static_analysis_via_compiler.rst

          end if;
       end Demo;

-  .. container:: column

-    .. container:: latex_environment footnotesize

 Which line(s) violate the restriction?

   A. 5, 6, 8, 9, 11
   B. 11
   C. :answer:`5, 6, 11`
   D. No violations

 .. container:: animate

   + Line 5 - Dispatch needed to determine size of O
   + Line 6 - Just a memory copy (no dispatching)
   + Line 8 - Membership not a dispatching call
   + Line 9 - Type conversion so no dispatching
   + Line 11 - Dispatch needed to find correct :ada:`P`

 -----------------------------------------
 Exceptions Restrictions Form A Spectrum